Rufus For Real

 Serving Ideas

-How to serve it?
+How to serve this super tender, shredded mexican beef?
 Let me count thy many, many ways!

 Storage